-As of March 31, 2021, the FL3 Notes were collateralized by interests in a pool of 14 mortgage assets having a total principal balance of \$522.1 million (the "FL3 Mortgage Assets") that were originated by a wholly-owned subsidiary of the Company and approximately \$34.9 million of receivables related to repayments of outstanding principal on previous mortgage assets.
+As of June 30, 2021, the FL3 Notes were collateralized by interests in a pool of 12 mortgage assets having a total principal balance of \$459.4 million (the "FL3 Mortgage Assets") that were closed by a wholly-owned subsidiary of the Company and approximately \$97.6 million of receivables related to repayments of outstanding principal on previous mortgage assets.
 As of December 31, 2020, the FL3 Notes were collateralized by interests in a pool of 15 mortgage assets having a total principal balance of approximately \$550.6 million that were closed by a wholly-owned subsidiary of the Company and approximately \$6.4 million of receivables related to repayments of outstanding principal on previous mortgage assets.
-During the reinvestment period, which ended on March 31, 2021, the Company could direct the FL3 Issuer to acquire additional mortgage assets meeting applicable reinvestment criteria using the principal repayments from the FL3 Mortgage Assets, subject to the satisfaction of certain conditions, including receipt of a Rating Agency Confirmation and investor approval of the new mortgage assets.
-See Note 17 included in these consolidated financial statements for a subsequent event related to the FL3 CLO Securitization.
+On April 13, 2021, the FL3 Issuer and the FL3 Co-Issuer entered into a First Supplement to Amended and Restated Indenture (the "2021 Amended Indenture") with Wells Fargo Bank, National Association, as advancing agent and note administrator, and Wilmington Trust, National Association, as trustee, which governs the FL3 CLO Securitization.
+The purpose of the 2021 Amended Indenture was to, among other things, extend the reinvestment period to March 31, 2024.
+During the reinvestment period, the Company may direct the FL3 Issuer to acquire additional mortgage assets meeting applicable reinvestment criteria using the principal repayments from the FL3 Mortgage Assets, subject to the satisfaction of certain conditions, including receipt of a Rating Agency Confirmation and investor approval of the new mortgage assets.